-Hypha has seven member-workers, or members, all of which are founding members, with six currently serving as directors on the board.
+Hypha has seven member-workers, or members, four of which are full members and three are probationary members.
 Members are expected to acknowledge the duties of their relationship with Hypha by signing the Membership Acknowledgement.

 At our 2020 AGM we began the process of defining what it means to be a good member, we came up with the following initial description:

 In order to be a good member, we commit to:

 - following Hypha’s Code of Conduct and Conflict Transformation processes